Five things we keep hearing from FMCG brand teams.

 03

 The challenge.
 A household brand sees repeat purchase drop off in the weeks after a price promotion ends.
-The brand owns a CRM list of past customers but has no mechanism to bring them back into the store.
-Panel data tells the brand frequency is down.
-It doesn't tell the brand what to do about it.
+It owns a CRM list of past customers but has no clean mechanism to bring them back into the store, and panel data shows frequency is down without telling the brand who to reach or what to do about it.

 1